emmercm/www/src/blog/common-markdown-mistakes.md

 ##### **Missing empty lines surrounding blocks**

-This is probably the largest mistake people make.
-Blocks of content such as headers, paragraph, lists, and code blocks should have empty lines surrounding them:
+This is probably the most common mistake people make.
+Blocks of content such as headers, paragraph, lists, and code should have empty lines surrounding them:

 Incorrect: